Title Loan Laws And Disclosures For Each State

 The lender has to provide a 10-day notice of repossession, and if a vehicle is sold, surplus funds must be given to the borrower.

 A borrower can’t have more than one lien or loan at a time, there can’t be prepayment penalties, and Virginia law prohibits providing these short-term loans to active-duty military members.
-The lender must receive the title, and the vehicle lien has to be filed with the DMV.

 Washington